larseggert/irtf-chair-description/draft-eggert-irtf-chair-description.md

 The IRTF Chair serves as an "ex officio" member of the IAB {{RFC2850}}, and is expected to participate in IAB discussions and activities.
-This duty benefits from expertise that is similar to those of full IAB members {{IABREQ}}, and requires a similar time and travel commitment, for example, to attend IAB Retreats and relevant IAB workshops.
+This duty benefits from expertise that is similar to those of full IAB members {{IABEXP}}, and requires a similar time and travel commitment, for example, to attend IAB Retreats and relevant IAB workshops.